mfosterw/cookiestocracy/CONTRIBUTING.rst

 For larger changes, or changes to the dev or Docker containers, you should set up `Docker`_ on your local machine.
-If you develop in a dev container, the ``.envs`` directory, which is required by Docker to create the container images, will be copied from ``.envs.sample`` automatically.
-If you do not create a dev container, then before you run the Docker containers you MUST copy the ``.envs.sample`` directory to ``.envs`` yourself.
+If you develop in a dev container, the ``.envs`` directory, which is required by Docker to create the container images, will be copied from ``.envs.template`` automatically.
+If you do not create a dev container, then before you run the Docker containers you MUST copy the ``.envs.template`` directory to ``.envs`` yourself.
 You can create the copy without overwriting any existing changes you have made using this command::

-    $ cp -rn .envs.sample/ .envs/
+    $ cp -rn .envs.template/ .envs/

 Once ``.envs`` exists, you can personalize any environment variables you need, such as saving OAuth application credentials in ``.django`` and ``.node``.
 Remember to never